-NASA to Release Information About Activity on Jupiter’s MoonFirst Published: December 5, 2016 Last updated: May 10th, 2017 Estimated Reading Time: 4 minutes
+NASA to Release Information About Activity on Jupiter’s MoonFirst Published: December 5, 2016 Last updated: February 7th, 2019 Estimated Reading Time: 4 minutes Posted in: Space

 Last month, NASA informed us all that they had something pretty funky going on near Jupiter.
 As a planet with several moons, it’s icy moon known as Europa was apparently showing some interesting findings.
 Having been searching underneath the surface of the moon to try and locate the source of this, NASA came across something rather awesome.